About the crime

 • The total number of transplants performed worldwide is estimated to be less than 10% of the global need;

-• Average wait times are 3-5 years and annual mortality rates are estimated to die between 15-30%.
+• Average wait times are 3-5 years and annual mortality rates are estimated to lie between 15-30%.

 Organ trade involves a wide array of activities and many terms are used to denote these, including organ trafficking, transplant tourism, transplant commercialism and human trafficking for the purpose of organ removal.
 While laws do not always separate organ trade (payments for organs) from trafficking (exploitation), we use this distinction in our research.
 We utilize the 'human organ trade' as an umbrella term to denote the trade's various activities.